How to Use Long Tail Keywords in AdWords Correctly

 As Google's algorithms get smarter they get better at understanding more conversational language and we can only hope that AdWords follows suit and places value on low volume terms to let advertisers experiment.
 The Rank Brain algorithm for Google's organic search is a step in the right direction, with the ability to see search queries that have never been searched before in context to make a guess at which results are relevant.

-Even if your long tail keywords are not paused, they won’t necessarily save you money and give you a competitive edge.
-PPC Hero and Clicteq are just a couple of the industry giants who decided to test the theory of whether long tail keywords really do save money in your PPC campaigns.
+Even if your long-tail keywords are not paused, they won't necessarily save you money and give you a competitive edge.
+PPC Hero and Clicteq are just a couple of the industry giants who decided to test the theory of whether long-tail keywords really do save money in your PPC campaigns.
 The results were unanimously disappointing.
-Both found that “90%+ of all impressions are generated by search terms that are 4 or less words long, so the long tail only represents 10% of all paid search traffic, not the 70%+ that most search marketers believe”.
+Both found that "90%+ of all impressions are generated by search terms that are 4 or fewer words long, so the long-tail only represents 10% of all paid search traffic, not the 70%+ that most search marketers believe".

 It may seem like you're saving money at first but only because you're getting so few clicks.
 The consequence is less traffic and potential conversion losses, so you could actually end up losing money on the campaign.

-As E Consultancy cleverly point out, if all your keywords are long tail and only generating a tiny number of impressions per keyword per month, it is going to take a very long time to gather enough data to make an informed decision, even if the CTR was as high as 10% when an impression was generated.
+As E Consultancy cleverly points out, if all your keywords are long-tail and only generate a tiny number of impressions per keyword per month, it is going to take a very long time to gather enough data to make an informed decision, even if the CTR was as high as 10% when an impression was generated.

 The most important lesson is to stop ignoring your own data.

-If your short tail keywords are very costly you may want to trial introducing some long tail keywords.
-There are lots of ways to find relevant long tail keywords with some search volume.
-Once you have added your long tail keywords watch your data closely.
+If your short tail keywords are very costly you may want to try introducing some long-tail keywords.
+There are lots of ways to find relevant long-tail keywords with some search volume.
+Once you have added your long-tail keywords watch your data closely.

 Head to the search terms section of AdWords to see which keywords users actually wrote to generate your ad.
 You may find that your intuition was close yet not right on the money.
-Your new long tail terms were enough to point in the right direction.
-If people are now searching slightly different long tail terms, add these to your campaign.
+Your new long-tail terms were enough to point in the right direction.
+If people are now searching for slightly different long-tail terms, add these to your campaign.
 If some of them are producing especially good conversions then bid higher on these terms.